-Omalizumab is a humanised monoclonal antibody that binds to circulating immunoglobulin E (IgE) and reduces the release of inflammatory mediators from mast cells and basophils.
+Omalizumab is a humanised monoclonal antibody (biological treatment) that binds to circulating immunoglobulin E (IgE) and reduces the release of inflammatory mediators from mast cells and basophils.

 The trade name of omalizumab is Xolair™.

 What is chronic spontaneous urticaria?